Is Rowing Good Exercise?

 Rowing as a Full Body Workout

 But that's not all!
 Rowing also gives you an awesome cardio and aerobic workout.
-With an effective rowing machine, heart rate can soar with each stroke, making it one of the best exercises for burning calories and fat.
+With an effective rowing machine, heart rate can soar with each stroke, making it an effective exercise for increasing calorie expenditure.
 And due to its low-impact nature, it's an ideal exercise for those who have joint problems or are looking for gentle ways to exercise.

 What about toning up?
 Rowing works all the major muscles in the body with every stroke you take and helps build lean muscle throughout the entire body - even more so than running or biking!
 All in all, rowing is an excellent way to work toward better overall physical health without placing undue strain on any particular area.